IknowDeadPool/IknowDeadPool/README.md

 ### **Software Developer Intern**
 📍 *Spookfish Innovations (2021)*
-- Designed a visual inspection system using **Computer Vision**, achieving 85% defect detection accuracy.
+- Designed a a visual inspection software system, achieving **85% accuracy** in identifying tablet defects, surpassing previous methods by 20%, significantly boosting quality control measures as a software engineer- Computer Vision.
-- Enhanced sorting efficiency by integrating depth maps and laser triangulation.
+- Implemented depth map based defect detection, laser triangulation, improving sorting accuracy to **97%** in classifying the products as defective or non-defective, which lead to significant improvement of inspection precision and product quality.
-- Reduced quality check times by 30% with innovative **segregation techniques** using Python and OpenCV.
+- Pioneered tablet segregation techniques with **Convexity Defects**, SIFT, **Hough Transformations** and pattern matching, **OpenCV** in **Python and C++**, boosting inspection accuracy.
+Reduced quality check time from 5 hours to 3.5 hours for each batch.

 ---